 PERFECT GIFT!
 Vikram Bhatt Makes Sanaya Irani’s Birthday SPECIAL; Unveils Official Posters Of Ghost

-Television actress Sanaya Iran will be seen in Vikram Bhatt's film Ghost.
+Television actress Sanaya Irani will be seen in Vikram Bhatt's film Ghost.
 The filmmaker shared a picture snapped with Sanaya and wished her on her birthday in a special way.
-He also revealed about the special gift that he would be giving her!
+He also revealed the special gift that he would be giving her!
 He wrote, "A very happy birthday to a fabulous actor, a friend, a fellow soul traveller @sanayairani Your gift today is the poster launch of #Ghost.
 Though it will be late...
 Ghosts don't come out in the day you see!!" - (sic)

 Sanaya replied, "Thank you so much my spiritual guide and ya let's do this , can't wait to launch the poster of #ghost .
 Thank you for the gift 🤗🤗" - (sic).
 Take a look at the Ghost official posters.